One Tree Hill season 8: Production

 The series was officially renewed for en eighth season on May 20, 2010.
-It was also announced the show would move to Tuesday's at 8:00 p.m.
+It was also announced the show would move to Tuesdays at 8:00 p.m.
 Eastern/7:00 p.m.
 Central, as a lead-in to Life Unexpected.
 The season premiered on September 14, 2010.
 Entertainment Weekly first reported that there would be a crossover event with Life Unexpected.
 In the crossover, Haley and Mia traveled to Portland (where Life Unexpected is set) to sing in a music festival hosted by Cate's radio station.
 Haley and Cate met and were "surprised to learn that they share a similar back story [as] mothers."
 The CW was hoping that the crossover event would make One Tree Hill's viewers want to check out Life Unexpected.
 The episode aired October 12.

 The original theme song of the show, "I Don't Want to Be" by Gavin DeGraw and original credit format will return for this season.
 Mark Schwahn has decided to introduce a new style of the theme song every week by selecting different artists to perform it such as Kate Voegele and members of Fall Out Boy.
 This will be the first season in 3 years to feature the opening credits.

 On September 23, The CW ordered an additional 6 scripts for One Tree Hill, with its production order still at 13.
 On October 22, 2010, the show was picked up for a full-season, which will total at 22 episodes.